duttm/Multiscale-Multiresolution-CG-Models-for-Peptoids/P3/CG-files/README.md

-Code to build, launch and analyze CG simulations
+# Code to Build, Launch and Analyze CG Simulations